 Panacur – A wormer that is commonly used for cats and dogs but is a broad spectrum wormer that some vets may prescribe for poultry.
 Unlicensed for use in poultry and only available on prescription from your vet.

-Herbal products – may – only reduce worm numbers and may not be as effective as using a chemical wormer.
-The approach I have taken with my own birds is to use herbal / organic products on a monthly basis but still use chemical wormers (Flubenvet) every 6 months routinely and would use Flubenvet if my birds had a suspected worm problem.
+Herbal products – may – only reduce worm numbers and – may – not be as effective as using a chemical wormer.
+The approach I have taken with my own birds is to use herbal / organic products on a monthly basis but still use chemical wormers (Flubenvet) every 6 months routinely and I would use Flubenvet if my birds had a suspected worm problem.

-Verm-X (click to see my review) is the market leader and is suitable for use in Organic production.
+Verm-X (click to see my review) is the market leader in herbal ‘intestinal hygiene’ products and is suitable for use in Organic production.

-If you are worming as part of a prevention routine, most poultry keepers worm at least every 6 months with Flubenvet, usually in the spring before the breeding season, as the temperature rises and worm eggs become infective and again at the end of summer as egg numbers decline.
+If you are worming as part of a prevention routine, most poultry keepers worm at least every 3-6 months with Flubenvet.
+As a minimum, in the spring before the breeding season, as the temperature rises and worm eggs become infective and again at the end of summer as egg numbers decline.

 However, if you know your chickens have worms or you see worms expelled in droppings after treating your birds with Flubenvet, then do remember that this kills the worms they are carrying but does nothing about the worm eggs that are on the floor of the run and in the intermediate hosts such as slugs, snails and earthworms.
 You do need an ongoing treatment plan to kill the worms that develop over the coming weeks as a result of the eggs that get picked up.